Rotary supporters honored at annual appreciation dinner; Angela Shepherd gets 44th Paul Harris fellowship

 The Rotary Club of Greenfield, Ohio meets each Thursday for a noontime luncheon meeting at the Catch 22 Sports Pub located at 250 Jefferson St., Greenfield, Ohio.
-The club also has an evening meeting the first Thursday of each month at 7 p.m., also at Catch 22.
+In addition, the club has an evening meeting the first Thursday of each month at 7 p.m., also at Catch 22.

 Rotary Club of Greenfield, Ohio